Flexispot Deskcise Pro Review: Get Fit While Working

 Stable enough to type or use a trackpad and still get a workout without realising it, the Flexispot's versatility means it can double as a standing desk when you get tired.

 There’s no doubt that our sedentary lifestyles are driving factors of the current obesity “epidemic”.
 We spend 8 hours a day sitting at a desk, then get home and binge the latest Netflix originals.
 It’s tough to maintain a healthy balance, especially if you live in the city and just can’t find the time or confidence to go to a gym.

-This year, Flexispot might have the answer, in the form of the Deskcise Pro – an all-in-one desk and exercise bike.
-It’s available on Amazon for under $500 – and we’ve got one to giveaway!
+This year, Flexispot might have the answer, in the form of the Deskcise Pro – an all-in-one desk and exercise bike, available on Amazon for under $500.
 Read on to find out what we thought of this whole desk bike thing, and how to win one for yourself.

 Design and Features

 - Adjustable seat range 29.6-37.2″ (75-95cm)

 - Adjustable workstation desk from 29-47″ (75-120cm) height off floor; back and forth range of 10″ (25cm)